lumarel/knowledgebase/docs/kubernetes/rockylinux_awx.md

 - Start kubelet again `systemctl start kubelet`
 - Check with `journalctl -f` if the containers are coming up normally again and if the CNI configures the network in a working state again
 - If a restart is needed, stop kubelet again and restart (sometimes only a restart gets the system working again)

-#### Kubernetes cluster version updates

-This is only possible if the kubeadm version has progressed, it's only possible to upgrade to versions lower than or exactly the kubeadm version.

-- Check for updates `kubeadm upgrade plan`
-- The plan will tell you what is possible to be upgraded (this might show incorrect options, that don't work with your kubeadm version)
-- Upgrade to the wanted version with `kubeadm upgrade apply v<cluster-version>`

 #### Project repo path switch